 “Holidays are an important part of life, giving people the opportunity to rest, recuperate, and experience a change of scenery.
 They also give you something to look forward to, as well as something to reminisce about.”

-Holidays allow us to create lots of new happy memories to share and reflect upon with our cared-for.
+Holidays allow us to create lots of new happy memories to share and reflect upon with the person we look after.

-Planning a day out with our cared-for can be daunting, especially if we haven’t been out for a while.
+Planning a day out with the person we care for can be daunting, especially if we haven’t done it for a while.

-Here are tips to help us plan a successful day out with our cared-for:
+Here are tips to help us plan a successful day out with the person we care for:

-Search for accessible attractions that offer the facilities our cared-for needs.
+Search for accessible attractions that offer the facilities the person we care for's needs.
 For example, disabled toilets, wheelchair ramps, hoists, etc.

 Choose local attractions to avoid long travel.
 We should take things slowly and build up to longer travel times and further attractions.

 Write a packing list in advance.
-Helping us to remember the essential items that our cared-for will need while we’re out.
+Helping us to remember the essential items that the person we care for will need while we’re out.

 Ask a family member, friend, or another carer to join us on our day out to provide additional care and support.